petreleven/badger/README.md

 ## 🔁 Adding Jobs (Manually via Redis)

 Badger executes shell jobs defined in Redis.
 Example:
+NOTE: Queued jobs should be added in unix time

 ```bash
 #add a job that needs immediate execution